-The lower reaches of Putah Creek are included in the Lower Sacramento HUC.
-Putah Creek itself is blocked about 30 miles upstream from the Sacramento by Monticello Dam and Lake Berryessa.
+Lower reaches of Putah Creek are included in the Lower Sacramento HUC.
+Putah Creek itself is blocked about 50 km upstream from the Sacramento by Monticello Dam and Lake Berryessa.
 Additional minor structure downstream may impede passage.
-The primary concerns in the lower stream reaches are passage and water quality due to flow management.
+The primary concerns in the lower reaches are passage and water quality due to flow management.
 It is not clear what routes Pacific Lamprey use to enter Putah Creek.
-No specific implementation projects are proposed for Putah Creek at this time, although general surveys of distribution, habitat conditions and potential passage challenges or entry routes would be useful.
+No specific implementation projects are proposed at this time, although general surveys of distribution, habitat conditions and potential passage challenges or entry routes would be useful.
 Putah Creek will also benefit from projects focused on broader RMU issues, such as entrainment in both small diversions and the large Delta facilities, metapopulation dynamics, non-native predators, as well as continued outreach and inclusion of Pacific Lamprey in management planning.